Technigo/project-todos/README.md

 ✅ Be able to add and remove tasks.<br>
 ✅ Should show a count of either all tasks or all uncompleted tasks (or both).

-## 🧨 The problem:
+## 🚧 The problem:
-I started with creating a design sketch in Figma - the plan was to create a minimal and lightweight app.
+I started with creating a design sketch in Figma - the plan was to create a minimal and lightweight app.<br>
-Then I set the structure with components and reducers.
+Then I set the structure with components and reducers.<br>
 I used styled components for the most part of the styling in this project.

 If I had more time, I would add a "Complete all" button.